amine-el-amrani/salary-predection/README.md

 # Salary Prediction App

-This project is a salary prediction system built with Flask.
-It allows users to predict salaries based on job-related data.
-The application is designed to be simple yet effective, providing insights into potential earnings in the U.S. job market.
+This project is a Salary Prediction System built with Flask, using Sklearn for machine learning.
+The application allows users to predict salaries based on job-related data such as job title, experience level, and employment type.
+It offers a user-friendly interface where users can easily input their experience level, employment type, and job title, and the system will predict their potential salary.
+Designed for simplicity and efficiency, the app provides valuable insights into earnings in the U.S. job market.

 ## Demo